aarch34/Wandere.ai/backend/README.md

 3.**Set up Environment Variables:**
 Create a .env file and add your MongoDB, Auth0, and any other API keys:

-4. **Environment Configuration:**

-This project requires several environment variables for proper setup.
-Here’s a sample `.env` configuration with placeholders.
-Be sure to replace the placeholder values with your actual credentials and settings.

 ```
 # API Keys
 API_KEY="YOUR_HUGGINGFACE_API_KEY"